skienzmatishun/rippreport/content/p/Baldwin-county-wrongful-conviction/index.md

 summary: Former Prosecutor David Whetstone and local law enforcement chiefs built a fortress of lies to bury an innocent citizen in prison.
 Shocking trial transcripts and timeline analysis reveal that key law enforcement officials suppressed exculpatory evidence to win at all costs.
-Step inside the county courthouse to see how corrupt lawmen turned a shrine of justice into a tomb for the truth.
+We step inside the county courthouse to see how corrupt lawmen turned a shrine of justice into a tomb for the truth.
 categories:
 - freaky-friday